nobohan/OpenArdenneMap/README.md

 # Usage
 OpenArdenneMap works with `imposm` or `osm2pgsql`.
 Map styles and project file for each importer are within their own folder (osm2pgsql or imposm).
 Note that, due to is better handling of complex multipolygons, recent map developments are done with `osm2pgsql` and the project file with `imposm` is not longer updated.

+OpenArdenneMap was originally developed for the Mapnik mapping software.
+Since 2023, it is also available with QGIS software.
+With QGIS, the style is simply available through a QGIS project file (qgis/oam.qgs), running on the same database as Mapnik.

 ## To change the way the OSM data are imported